 - What classes are most often assigned adjuncts or teaching assistants?

-Before you go on your graduate school visits, take the time to prepare.
+Before you go on your grad school questions, take the time to prepare.
 Make sure that this is one of the schools you may want to apply to and that it meets all of your standards.
 This includes making sure that the school has your desired program or concentration.

 More importantly, you’re going to want to dig deeper than the statistics and sales pitches on the school’s website.
 So, if the website says there are more than 100 extracurricular groups on campus, ask how many students are involved in those groups.
 The school is trying to sell you on how wonderful the school is.
 More often than not, they are going to have plenty of bells and whistles and do their best to only show you the highlights.

 Take this into account and make sure you try to dig a little deeper.
 No school is perfect.
 However, there are plenty of schools that are perfect for you.
 Your job is to gather as much information as possible and to find a school or schools where you feel comfortable.

 Remember, your tour guide is only one student and has a unique set of experiences.
 And the campus visit is only one step in your grad school selection process.
 That’s why it’s so important to do your own research.
 And we’re here to help.